javier/questdb-ha-reads/README.md

 ## Nodejs

-NodeJs does not support natively multiple hots on the connection string.
+NodeJs does not support natively multiple hosts on the connection string.
 What we are doing here is storing all the hosts in an array, and test each one in a sequence until successful.
 The rest of the process is identical to what we are doing in the other languages.